 The waiving of the Ph.D.
 Qualifying Examination is permitted in exceptional circumstances and requires approval of the Graduate Faculty.
 A written request must be filed by the student with the DGS no later than the end of the second semester in residence.
-Ordinarily, the Ph.D.
-Qualifying Examination should be taken at the beginning of the fourth semester in full-time residence.
+Deadlines for completion of the Qualifying Exam or Portfolio differ for ethnomusicology, composition and musicology programs.
+Ordinarily the examinations should be completed, or on track for completion by the fourth semester in full-time residence.